iainlee9960/RecipeBrowser/README.md

 # Recipe Browser App

-This is a SwiftUI-based iOS application that allows users to browse, search, and view details of various recipes.
+This is a SwiftUI-based iOS application that allows users to browse, view details, and bookmark various recipes.
 The app fetches recipe data from [TheMealDB](https://www.themealdb.com/api.php) and presents it in a user-friendly interface.
 Users can filter recipes by categories and view detailed information about each recipe.

 ## Features